szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 3500:** Make Shadowstep/Shadow Jump impossible to use while in the Shadow Plane

 This seems more a bugfix than a tweak, but it bothers me and it's not tackled anywhere else so here it is.
-No one can cast Shadowstep (Shadow Jump too if my Shadowdancer overhaul is installed) during those sequences, since those abilities rely on a brief plane shift to the Prime's parallel plane: the Plane of Shadow.
+No one can cast Shadowstep during those sequences, since those abilities rely on a brief plane shift to the Prime's parallel plane: the Plane of Shadow.
 This needs to be patched manually, and only the following areas are targetted:

 - Rasaad's ToB quest areas in the SP
 - Lava's Shade of the Sword Coast SP in Gnoll Stronghold

-This additionally documents in the description the fact that it also protects against level drain, which is missing in the original description.

 **Component 2230:** Make RR's Crippling strike no longer able to increase Strength; instead it reduces STR to half its current value